Equal-Vote/star-server/docs/help/99_how_to_enable_beta_features.md

 We have a lot of features in progress that are mostly ready, but aren't quite polished enough to be enabled by default yet.

 These could be a variety of things including voting methods or advanced election admin features.
-It also includes features that make it easier for testers to use the tool.
+It also includes features that make it easier for testers to run regression testing.

 Here's how you enable these features